-This Chapter details the infrastructure requirements identified in the ICAS Part 3 Report - Options Development and Assessment - to support the plan-led development of the Old Connaught and Rathmichael LAP areas.
+This Chapter details the infrastructure requirements identified in the ICAS Part 3 Report - Options Development and Assessment and the Part 4 Report - Draft Study to support the plan-led development of the Old Connaught and Rathmichael LAP areas.

 The development and assessment of transport options in the ICAS Part 3 Report was based on the Area Based Transport Assessment (ABTA) process while the options development and assessment process for other disciplines / infrastructure was based on methodologies specific to discipline requirements and needs.